oiao/clut/README.md

 >>> clut fit --from 01in.jpg 02in.jpg --to 01out.jpg 02out.jpg
 Fitting based on 2 image pairs ...
 ```
-We now have a *clutfit.png* in the same directory, which can be applied to all images your images:
+We now have a *clutfit.png* in the same directory, which can be applied to all any image:
 ```
 >>> clut apply clutfit.png --to 01in.jpg 02in.jpg
 01in.jpg ...